dreisicht/renderrob/Readme.md

 ![ ](img/readme_pics/usage.gif)

-## Who ist it for?
+## Who is it for?

-Hobbyists, Freelancers and small teams.
+Individuals and small teams.

 ## Features